-If displaced bone or soft tissue causes the spinal cord or nerve root passageways in the upper portion of the spine to become constricted, a patient is said to suffer from cervical spinal stenosis.
+If displaced bone or soft tissue causes the spinal cord or nerve root passageways in the upper portion of the spine to become constricted, a patient is said to have cervical spinal stenosis.
 In many cases, spinal narrowing in the upper (cervical) section of the spinal column arises because of an obstruction like a bone spur or a damaged intervertebral disc.
-Spinal stenosis can be a disorder that was present at birth (some individuals are born with a naturally narrow spinal column), though it is most commonly a result of aging and wear and tear to the spine.
+Spinal stenosis can be a disorder that is present at birth (some individuals are born with a naturally narrow spinal column), though it is most commonly a result of aging and wear and tear to the spine.

 If the spinal cord becomes constricted, the results can affect the entire body.
 Symptoms of spinal cord compression in the cervical area of the spine include: